 View and edit settings for individual Unity Analytics projects on the Configure page.
-The Configure tab contains these sections:
+Find the Configure page under Settings > Analytics Settings on the dashboard.

 |Name||The name of the project.
 Displayed in the Unity Services Dashboards and the Unity Editor Services windows.|